login (email): password:

 48 – Kingscrest Cavern

-Ayleid Ruins – elfish remains of an ancient civilisation that ruled Cyrodiil before the Empire was proclaimed.
+Ayleid Ruins - elfish remains of an ancient civilization that ruled Cyrodiil before the Empire was proclaimed.
 These are usually quite big, 2 or 3 level dungeons, filled with traps and (mostly) undead.
 Ayleid Ruins are the only place where you can come by Welkynd and Varla stones, which are useful in some quests and also quite valuable.
-Most of the Ayleid ruins play a certain role in a miscellaneous quest called “The Collector” (found in Imperial City).
+Most of the Ayleid ruins play a certain role in a miscellaneous quest called "The Collector" (found in Imperial City).

 Camps – small bandit encampments, a few tents and a fireplace is all there is to them.